What is Byte?

 Given that all accounts are private, there’s no where to really hide from people with exploitive motives.

 How does Byte guard privacy?

-The bottom line – is Byte safe for your kids?
+The bottom line – is Byte safe?

-Have you Heard of Bark?
+Have you heard of Bark?

 Because the app is brand new, no one monitors it yet.
 But, Bark can send an alert when new apps are downloaded.
 Plus, they cover plenty of other apps that kids love, including texts, chat, email, YouTube, and 24+ social media platforms for signs of cyberbullying, suicidal ideation, adult content, and more.